 The shortcomings of this list include:

-Also, because companies might alter the ingredients in their products, there is no guarantee products you buy today would have the same effects as mentioned in the case reports.
+Additionally, because companies might alter the ingredients in their products, there is no guarantee that the products you buy today will have the same effects as those mentioned in the case reports.

-The website LiverTox has a searchable database of supplements and drugs which can be toxic to the liver.
+The website LiverTox has a searchable database of supplements and drugs that can be toxic to the liver.

 Liver Failure Symptoms

 Here is a summary of the symptoms of liver failure.
-If you think you have any of these symptoms, it's best to go to your doctor and/or to the hospital.
+If you think you have any of these symptoms, it's best to consult your doctor and/or to the hospital.

 Pain in your upper right abdomen region | yellowing of skin or eyes (jaundice) | General feelings of discomfort that you may not be able to identify |